-Electric cars have an advantage over traditional internal combustion cars as the electric motors don't impinge on interior space and the battery they come equipped with is typically packed low down.
+Electric cars have an advantage over traditional internal combustion-engine cars as the electric motors don't impinge on cabin and cargo space and the battery they come equipped with is typically packed low down.
 The Ioniq Electric's 23 cubic foot trunk is on the larger side and provides enough room for a full month's groceries in one go.
 The Nissan Leaf offers 0.6 cubic feet more room behind the rear seats but the Tesla Model 3 offers a total of only 15 cubes with its trunk and frunk room combined.

 The cabin of the Ioniq Electric houses the typical assortment of storage solutions, including large door pockets on all four doors with bottle holder slots, a passenger-side glovebox, and a center stack comprising a small-items tray, two cupholders, and a sizeable armrest cubby.
 Rear occupants are afforded two seatback map pockets and two cupholders in the backrest of the center seat.